What Is a Stakeholder?

 External Stakeholders

-These are the people and groups “outside the building” who are affected by or can affect the company:
+These stakeholders are outside the company but are still affected by or can affect its actions:

 - Customers